scottbucher/BirthdayBot/README.md

 -   `help` - Help with Birthday Bot
 -   `help setup` - Help for server setup.
--   `help setup message` - Help for the birthday message settings.
+-   `help message` - Help for the birthday message settings.
--   `help setup trusted` - Help for the trusted system.
+-   `help trusted` - Help for the trusted system.
+-   `help blacklist` - Help for the blacklist system.
 -   `settings` - View server's settings.

 ### Server Configuration (Admins only)